riberk/embed_it/embed_it/README.md

 | `Sha3_512` | `sha3`           | [`crate::Sha3_512Hash`]   |
 | `Blake3`   | `blake3`         | [`crate::Blake3_256Hash`] |

-The example below compiles only if all hash features from table above enabled;
+The example below compiles only if all hash features listed in the table above are enabled.

 ```rust
 #[cfg(